 Become a Disaster Response Team Volunteer

-When disaster strikes, Islamic Relief USA Disaster Response Team responds quickly to get vital resources to survivors as effectively and efficiently as possible—including support they recently gave to the thousands of evacuees fleeing California wildfires, including the Carr Fire in Redding, California—one of the worst in California’s history.
+When disaster strikes, Islamic Relief USA Disaster Response Team responds quickly to get vital resources to those in need as effectively and efficiently as possible—from aiding survivors of Hurricane Dorian, which slammed the Bahamas, Virgin Islands, and US Eastern seaboard in September 2019 to the support they gave to the thousands of evacuees fleeing California wildfires, including the Carr Fire in Redding, California—one of the worst in California’s history.

 The DRT team also acted with immediacy to be there for families affected by a tragic school shooting in Parkland, FL, on February 14, 2018.
 They were there for those affected by the surge of wildfires California previously in 2017 and for Hurricane Harvey and Hurricane Irma survivors.
 Beyond immediate emergency work, IRUSA’s DRT administers longer-term recovery aid in places like North Carolina, where teams are helping rebuild homes damaged by Hurricane Matthew in 2016.